Card Guessing with Partial Feedback: The Partial Feedback Model

-We first show that few correct guesses are made in the first third of the game, i.e. when $t\le mn/3$.
+\end{lem} \begin{proof} We first show that few correct guesses are made in the first third of the game, i.e. when $t\le mn/3$.
 In this case we apply Lemma~\ref{lem:pointwise} to find that for any $i \in [n]$,

 since up to this point there have been at most $mn/3$ correct guesses and each $i$ has been guessed at most $mn/3$ times.
 It follows that for $t \le mn/3$, conditional on any $h_{t-1}$, the probability that the $t$-th guess is correct is at most $3/n$.
 In particular the $t$-th guess is correct with probability at most $3/n$ regardless of the value of $Y(H_{t-1})$, so by Lemma~\ref{lem:binomialStochastic} the number of correct guesses in the first third of the game $Y(H_{mn/3})$ is stochastically dominated by a binomial random variable $B(mn/3, 3/n)$.
-Applying Lemma~\ref{lem:chern} gives for all $\del>0$,
+Applying Lemma~\ref{lem:chern} gives for all $\del\ge 2$,